 How to schedule and tweak Do Not Disturb mode:

-An attractive app that can be used alongside your Apple Watch to measure heart rate, sleep cycles, snoring, and more.
+An attractive app you can use alongside your Apple Watch to measure heart rate, sleep cycles, snoring, and more.
 Without an Apple Watch, you can still use your phone to measure most of these things and see it all come together in a colorful sleep report.

 Place your iPhone in the bed to act as a sensor for the Sleep Better app.
 Doing so measures your movement to work out how well you slept.
 Add to this your what you did the previous day and this clever app will pick out trends to help you sleep better.